Last Update 21. August 2025

 It should also be noted that many times a Special Issue will also be a Limited Edition in that only a certain number of scarves were produced making that particular issue/design especially sought after among collectors.

-Musee Schlumpf (Tuef-Teuf) designed by Philippe Ledoux in 1971 is an excellent example of exactly such a design as it is both a Limited Edition and a Special Issue design as only 1,475 scarves were ever issued.
-More in a previous blog post.
+Another such example is the Musee Schlumpf (Tuef-Teuf) designed by Philippe Ledoux in 1971 as it is both a Limited Edition and a Special Issue given that only 1,475 scarves were issued in total.
+There were eleven colorways available.
+Also considered by many a GRAIL carré.

-Other notable and exceptional designs that the Fashion House has added in recent years such as the double face Pani La Shar Pawnee (Double-face) for example and the Dip Dey versions that were introduced in 2009 should also be mentioned.
+Other notable and exceptional designs that the French fashion house has added in recent years such as the double face Pani La Shar Pawnee (Double-face) for example and the Dip Dey versions that were introduced in 2009 should also be mentioned.

 In closing, I would also like to say that labels such as rare, limited and special have at times been used perhaps mistakenly, and I am as “guilty” of that as anyone.
-This is many times simply due to either my lack of information available at the time or personal exuberance I “feel” for a special design.
-So I must apologize … I do have my favorites!
+This is many times simply due to either my lack of information available at the time or personal exuberance I “feel” for a particular design.
+So I must apologize … I cannot deny that I do have my favorites!

 I would like to make a special note and express my profound gratitude for the incredible work of Genevieve Fontan, the author of the indispensable Carrés d’Art collection, who has enriched us with her vast knowledge and expertise!
 Merci beaucoup!